JasonLocklin/Dissertation/Prisms/Methods.md

 adaptation.
 Coding and analysis of the tasks were performed in the same way as in Chapter 1.
 The results of the clinical measures are depicted in table \ref{tbl_Prisms}.
+One patient had to leave early during their first session, so repeated it on another day.
+The duplicated data is included in this chapter's figures for transparency.

 #### Spatial Working Memory Task